 Cobras were all about big block power, and nothing delivers a big hit of torque like the 460 cubic inch V8 installed up front – punched and stroked out to 545 Stroker V8.
 Rebuilt just 460 miles ago, it’s plenty potent with upgrades like dual Holley 4-barrel carburetors, a performance high-rise intake, HEI ignition, an aluminum radiator, and long-tube headers that feed those cackling side-pipes.
 It’s tuned right and runs great, and thanks to finned Cobra valve covers, a giant Cobra air cleaner, and even steel-braided lines, it looks just like 1966 all over again.
 The chassis is another strong point, with lightweight control arms, rack-and-pinion steering, and coil-overs up front, along with a heavy-duty rear sway bar, sporty shocks, and 9-inch rear end out back.
 The 5-speed manual gearbox handles all that added power with ease, and because it has an overdrive gear this roadster performs well on the highway.
 And, of course, what Cobra would be complete without a set of howling side pipes, with these sounding especially luscious because they’re being fed by a genuine Ford big block, not some facsimile.
 Gorgeously polished 15-inch American Racing Torque Thrust chrome wheels fill the wells perfectly thanks to 255/60/15 front and 295/50/15 rear Cooper Cobra white-letter radials.

 More info: Listing has ended.
-Search on eBay for similar 1965 Shelby Cobra
+Click to search on eBay for similar 1965 Shelby Cobra (Affiliate link)

 Seller's other items: streetsideclassiccars